Categories for the Working Mathematician

-Categories for the Working Mathematician (CWM) is a textbook in category theory written by American mathematician Saunders Mac Lane, who cofounded the subject together with Samuel Eilenberg.
-It was first published in 1971, and is based on his lectures on the subject given at the University of Chicago, the Australian National University, Bowdoin College, and Tulane University.
+Categories for the Working Mathematician is a textbook in category theory written by American mathematician Saunders Mac Lane, who founded the subject together with Samuel Eilenberg.
+It was first published in 1971, and is based on his lectures given at the University of Chicago, the Australian National University, Bowdoin College, and Tulane University.
 It is widely regarded as the premier introduction to the subject.

 Contents

 The book has twelve chapters, which are:

 Chapter I. Categories, Functors, and Natural Transformations.